 The charcoal village Malmbacka

-Malmbacka is a village of cottages in historical Snappertuna, surrounded by wild animals in a beautiful rural setting.
-Here you can enjoy our beautiful nature year-round, make hiking and bicycle trips, spend vacation days, and experience peace and quiet at its best.
-The village consists of charcoal worker’s huts and small timber cottages, without electricity or plumbing.
+Malmbacka is a small rural village in historical Snappertuna.
+Here you can enjoy our beautiful nature year-round, make hiking and bicycle trips, spend vacation days, and experience countryside peace and quiet at its best.
+The village consists of charcoal workers’ huts and small timber cottages, without electricity or plumbing.
 Food is prepared over an open fire, there is a sauna for washing, and the toilet is a good old outhouse.
-The area contains 3 old charcoal hearth bases dating back to the 1600s when charcoal was manufactured in hearths to be used in the iron works here in Västra Nyland.
+The area contains three old charcoal hearth bases dating back to the 1600’s when charcoal was manufactured in hearths to be used in the iron works here in Västra Nyland.

 Guest harbours and beaches

 It’s easy to visit Snappertuna with a boat.
-Then you can disembark at Sandnäsudd Gästhamn where you can shop in the small store, eat something good from the café or why not try mini golf or tennis?
-If you want to take a dip in the sea you should visit Box simstrand, Lagman or Kolaholmen that offers beautiful beaches, hot rocks and clean water.
+You can disembark at Sandnäsudd Gästhamn where you can shop in the small store, eat something good from the café or why not try mini golf or tennis?
+If you want to take a dip in the sea you should visit one of the beaches Box simstrand, Lagman or Kolaholmen.